vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-nuts-bolts.md

 On the books of the Bank of the United States, a sum equal to that of the deposit liabilities will be entered as an asset IOU from the private bankers.

-The amount of money in the supply will not change with this transi- tion.
+The amount of money in the supply will not change with this transition.
 Under our current system, if everyone paid the banks back the money they have borrowed tomorrow, it would wipe out our money supply.
 But, in our new system, when money-creation loans are paid back to the banks, the banks will cancel the loan asset, pay the amount